spatialos/gdk-for-unity/README.md

 **The GDK Feature Modules:** a library of solutions for hard or common networked game development problems, such as Character Movement and Shooting.

-**The First Person Shooter (FPS) Starter Project:** a starting sandbox project for the GDK that enables you and your friends to experience the true scale of SpatialOS, providing a solid foundation for entirely new games.
+**The First Person Shooter (FPS) Starter Project:** a starter project for the GDK that enables you and your friends to experience the true scale of SpatialOS, providing a solid foundation for entirely new games.

 [Get started](https://docs.improbable.io/unity/alpha/get-started) with the SpatialOS GDK for Unity, by setting up the FPS Starter Project.